NillionNetwork/nada-numpy/examples/rational_numbers/README.md

 # Rational Numbers Tutorial

-This tutorial shows how to use Nada Algebra Rational datatypes to work with fixed-point numbers in Nada.
+This tutorial shows how to use Nada Numpy Rational datatypes to work with fixed-point numbers in Nada.

 ## Notions